- Introduction

 -

-Note: As Hevo has specific IP addresses and not a range, the value in Start IP and End IP fields is the same.
+Note: As Hevo has specific IP addresses and not a range, the value in Start IP address and End IP address fields will be the same.

 -